 Guest Speaker Grants

-Faculty and Culture & Justicel clubs are invited to apply for guest speaker grants.
-These grants are awarded on a first come first served basis.
+Faculty and Culture & Justice clubs are invited to apply for guest speaker grants.
+These grants are awarded on a first come first served basis until funds are depleted.
+Grants range from $50 to $150.
 The speaker must address issues related to U.S. minority groups, international issues of importance, or social justice.
 Get your application here.

 California Lutheran University Student Nondiscriminatory Policy